Jacob Paul Rettenmayer header

 ACKNOWLEDGEMENTS

-• A special thanks to Paul Secord who provided additional background info on JP, as well as the Smarkand Ice Cream photo.
+• A special thanks to Paul Secord who provided additional background info on JP, as well as the Samarkand Ice Cream photo.

-• And to Dr. Tom Jacobs for the image of JP.
+• And to Dr. Tom Jacobs for the early image of JP.

 For any comments, additions, or corrections please contact me: